sevilgurkan/ecommerce-filters/README.md

 All filters are written into the URL query.
 Every time a filter is selected or changed, two requests are sent to the server - one for filters and the other for products.
 In both requests, the URL query is sent to the server.
 The server parses, transforms, and processes this query.

-`GET /filters` The server generates queries for the new filters, changes the active state of the filters based on the IDs in the query, and sends the generated filters to the client.</br>
+`GET /filters` Server generates queries for the new filters, changes the active state of the filters based on the IDs in the query, and sends the generated filters to the client.</br>
-`GET /products` The server sends the products that match the filters in the query to the client.
+`GET /products` Server sends the products that match the filters in the query to the client.

 ## Data